GryllsAddons/HCWarn/README.md

 ### Description
 This addon warns you when you or your target is flagged for pvp.
-The addon also has the function to clear your target if they are pvp flagged
+The addon also includes a function to clear your target if they are pvp flagged.

 ### Usage
 /hcwarn or /hcw